tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 key reuse not only prevents decryption in the event of key compromise, but also precludes this category of attacks altogether.
 Therefore, this document discourages the reuse of elliptic curve DH public keys.

+As for ephemeral finite field Diffie-Hellman in TLS 1.2, as explained above, clients have no practical way to support these cipher suites while ensuring they only negotiate security parameters that are acceptable to them.
+In TLS 1.2, the server chooses the Diffie-Hellman group, and custom groups are prevalent.
+Therefore, once the client includes these cipher suites in its handshake and the server presents a custom group, the client cannot complete the handshake while ensuring security.
+Verifying the group structure is prohibitively expensive for the client.
+Using a safelist of known-good groups is also impractical, since server operators were encouraged to generate their own custom group.
+Further, there is no mechanism for the handshake to fall back to other parameters, that are acceptable to both the client and server.

 # Acknowledgments